Randrianasulu/vhs-decode/README.md

 The budget approach is using a video capture card based on a Conexant CX23880/1/2/3 PCI chipset.
 With a modified Linux driver, these cards can be forced to output RAW data that can be captured to file, instead of decoding video normally as they otherwise would.

-While you can use any generic card with the correct chips, today we recommend the ‘’New’’ Chinese variants that can be found on AliExpress that have integrated Asmedia or ITE 1x PCIE bridge chips allowing modern systems to use them, and consisent proformance.
+While you can use any generic card with the correct chips, today we recommend the ‘’New’’ Chinese variants that can be found on AliExpress that have integrated Asmedia or ITE 1x PCIE bridge chips allowing modern systems to use them, and consistent prerformance.

 [Ware to Buy? & More Info](https://github.com/oyvindln/vhs-decode/wiki/CX-Cards)

-Sadly however at stock without any modifications CX Cards proform slightly worse then a DomesdayDuplicator with about a 3db signal to noise difference, and its internal digital gain can affect captures drastically.
+Sadly however at stock without any modifications CX Cards perform slightly worse then a DomesdayDuplicator with about a 3db signal to noise difference, and its internal digital gain can affect captures drastically.

 Currently the CX23883-39 based white variant cards have been consistently lower noise, these have also been easily upgraded to 40msps 8-bit with a drop-in crystal upgrade for use with formats like LaserDisc but at stock with external amplification they are quite optimal for VHS & HiFi, but higher bandwidth formats like SVHS & ED Beta can benifit from crystal upgrades.